RenzoRomeo/MinecraftClone/README.md

 # TODO

+- Function inside chunk to check if block at any direction (enum) is solid or not.
 - Not render face if block next to it is solid.
 - Classes for every type of cube, each one with their atlas coordinates.
 - Player.